John Wayles: Marriages and children

 Wayles' second wife died sometime between August 1756 and January 1760.

 On January 26, 1760, Wayles married his third wife, Elizabeth Lomax Skelton (she was the widow of Reuben Skelton, an older brother of Bathurst Skelton, his daughter Martha's first husband).
 The couple had no issue; she died on February 10, 1761.

 Betty Hemings and children

 As part of the wedding settlement between John Wayles and Martha Epps, her parents gave the new couple an enslaved African-American woman and her young mixed-race daughter Betty Hemings, whose father was an English sea captain named Hemings.
 After the death of his third wife, Wayles began a relationship with 26 year-old Betty Hemings.
 Betty already had four children: Mary, Martin, Betty Brown, and Nance.

-Wayles fathered six children on slave Betty Hemings.
-Children that were the offspring of slaves and the slave owner were sometimes called "a shadow family":
+Wayles fathered six children with Betty Hemings.
+Children that were the offspring of enslaved persons and the slave owner were sometimes called "a shadow family":